-All SEDA College students undertake the VCAL program which consists of a number of Areas of Study and a Vocational Education and Training (VET) qualification related to Sport and Recreation, or Building and Trade.
+All SEDA College students undertake the VCAL program which consists of a number of Areas of Study and a Vocational Education and Training (VET) qualification related to Sport and Recreation or Building and Trade.
 Each Area of Study is linked to the specific VCAL strands of Literacy and Numeracy Skills, Personal Development Skills, Work Related Skills and a VET qualification which meets The Industry Specific Skills strand.

 In creating our Areas of Study we work closely with our Industry and Sporting Partners to identify the key areas that will engage students, develop their knowledge and skills and prepare them for either further education or the workforce.

 To ensure we achieve this we obtain feedback directly from students and staff through surveys and interviews.
-The feedback provided for the 2020 program was extremely positive with students indicating that they enjoyed the program, found the delivery and content engaging, and the work relevant to their interests.
+The feedback provided for the 2021 program was extremely positive with students indicating that they enjoyed the program, found the delivery and content engaging, and the work relevant to their interests.

-In 2020, 96.8% of our Year 11 students undertaking the Intermediate VCAL qualification successfully completed the program.
-The other 3.2% includes students that were identified as having specific learning needs and therefore their programs were modified to allow these students to complete the Intermediate VCAL over two years.
-Of the Year 12 students that undertook the Senior VCAL qualification, 99.4% successfully completed the program which is an outstanding achievement and an indication of the program's success in engaging and empowering our Year 12 students.
+In 2021, 97% of our Year 11 Sport Development students and 100% of our Building and Trade students undertaking the Intermediate VCAL qualification successfully completed the program.
+The other 3% includes students that were identified as having specific learning needs and therefore their programs were modified to allow them to complete the Intermediate VCAL over two years.

-Relative to the state average the SEDA College rates of completion are very strong.
+Of the Year 12 students that undertook the Senior VCAL qualification, 98.7% of our Sport Development students and 100% of our Building and Trade students successfully completed the program which is an outstanding achievement and an indication of the program's success in engaging and empowering our Year 12 students.
+Relative to the state average, SEDA College rates of completion are very strong.
+The College also has over 100 students that complete the Senior VCAL over two years as part of the High Performance program in which 100% of the students successfully completed the program.